osrd-project/osrd-networked-timetable/README.md

 ## Dataprep

-Generate some JSON files for the client from GTFS files : `npm run data:import` It imports all GTFS files from the "import" folder.
+Generate some JSON files for the client from GTFS files : `npm run generate` It imports all GTFS files from the "import" folder.

 For example, to have the complete SNCF network, you can